-The following Scripture is the New American Standard Bible, copyright 1960, 1962, 1963, 1968, 1971, 1972, 1973, 1975, 1977 by the Lockman Foundation.
-All rights reserved, Used by Permission (www.Lockman.org).
+The following Scripture is the New American Standard Bible, copyright 1960, 1962, 1963, 1968, 1971, 1972, 1973, 1975, 1977, 1995 by the Lockman Foundation, La Habra, California.
+All rights reserved.
+The Lockman Foundation publishes the New American Standard Bible (1977), La Biblia de las Américas (1986), the New American Standard Bible Update (1995), Nueva Biblia Latinoamericana de Hoy (2005), and the Amplified Bible (2015).
+Used by Permission. www.lockman.org.

 1 Paul, an apostle not sent from men nor through the agency of man,

 2 and all the brethren who are with me, To the churches of Galatia:

 3 Grace to you and peace from God our Father and the Lord Jesus Christ, 4 who gave Himself for our sins so that He might rescue us from this present evil age, according to the will of our God and Father, 5 to whom be the glory forevermore.
 Amen.

 11 For I would have you know, brethren, that the gospel which was preached by me is not according to man.

 12 For I neither received it from man, nor was I taught it, but I received it through a revelation of Jesus Christ.

 13 For you have heard of my former manner of life in Judaism, how I used to persecute the church of God beyond measure and tried to destroy it;